amplitude/amplitude-docs/content/collections/workflow/en/define-goals.md

 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
 updated_at: 1714515123
 ---
 An experiment can’t tell you anything without events to track.
 Adding metrics to your experiment occurs in the Goals segment of the experiment design panel.
 Here, you’ll tell Amplitude Experiment what you want your **primary metric** to be, as well as define any **secondary metrics**.
-The primary metric determines whether your hypothesis has been accepted or rejected—and therefore, whether your experiment has succeeded or failed.
+The primary metric determines whether your hypothesis is accepted or rejected, and therefore, whether your experiment has succeeded or failed.

 There’s a lot riding on your primary metric, so it’s important to select the right one.
 If you’re not experienced in A/B testing, it can be hard to know which one that is.
 But if you know what to look for, your odds of a successful [variant](/docs/experiment/workflow/add-variants) improve dramatically: